7 Steps to Writing CFO Friendly Marketing Budget

 - More transparency with personal data

 Yet, in a room full of marketers who’ve promised to handle customer relationships, try asking about their budget for customer experience.
 You will get the blankest looks that might get awkward or creepy after some time!
-Companies do have a marketing budget.
+Companies do have a marketing budget based on revenue .
 But companies are forced to ponder upon their marketing investments.

 Where should you spend your marketing budget in 2018?